 We must remember that the Turkish talks for joining the European Union are now blocked, this and what emerges from a session of the European Parliament of 10 June 2015.
-From progress report 2014 it emerges that of the thirty-three negotiating chapters open only for four, alignment took place according to the Brussels parameters, practically stalling the talks.
+From progress report 2014 it emerges that of the thirty-three negotiating chapters opened for only four, there was alignment according to the parameters of Brussels, practically stalling the talks.
 The latest constitutional reform that took place that moves the political center of gravity towards an autocratic government has certainly not helped this path.

 The collaboration between Albania and Turkey is well-rounded and also affects the military and military aspects low enforcement.
 On 14 January the police rapid response office in Tirana received 6 armored vehicles, 10 off-road vehicles and various equipment that will equip the Albanian Police rapid response teams.